Military Divorce Retirement Issues

-If either you or your spouse is serving or has served in any branch of the armed forces, your financial picture as you approach divorce will require distinct consideration of such matters as retirement benefits and health insurance coverage.
+If either you or your spouse is serving or has served in any branch of the armed forces, your financial picture as you approach divorce will require distinct consideration of retirement benefits and health insurance coverage.
 Whether the military spouse served in reserves, is on active duty, or is retired, family law attorneys at Barnes & Diehl, P.C., are experienced and prepared to make sure that you are aware of all benefits that you and your spouse may be entitled both before and after a divorce.
 Contact us to schedule a consultation.

 Digging into the details of your or your husband’s (or wife’s) benefits may include an examination of the following: